arunabhobasu/EverythingToolbarSearch/README.md

 > [!important]
 > Everything64.dll has to be next to the executable and Everything service has to run!

-You can download it from here: https://www.voidtools.com/Everything-SDK.zip
+You can download the dll from here: https://www.voidtools.com/Everything-SDK.zip

 ## 🖼️ Screenshots